jimesal/serverless-eth-watcher/README.md

 # Serverless ETH Watcher

-A minimal, serverless rework of the `eth-watcher` project: an Ethereum transaction watcher that detects high-volume activity for configured wallets and sends alerts.
+A minimal, cost-efficient serverless Ethereum transaction watcher.
+It detects high-volume activity for configured wallets and sends alerts when thresholds are exceeded.

-This repository contains the code, infrastructure templates, and demo assets to deploy a fully serverless pipeline on AWS using API Gateway → Lambda → DynamoDB → SNS → Lambda (notifier).
+This project is a serverless rework of the original eth-watcher, designed as a portfolio-ready AWS architecture with clear tradeoffs and upgrade paths.

 **Goals**
-- Convert the local WebSocket watcher to a serverless pipeline (using Alchemy webhooks).
+- Replace a local WebSocket watcher with a serverless ingestion pipeline
-- Keep costs minimal (serverless, on-demand DynamoDB, HTTP API).
+- Minimize cost using managed, on-demand AWS services
+- Keep the architecture simple, explainable, and production-relevant
-- Provide clear infra (SAM/Terraform), CI/CD, and demo assets for a portfolio.
+- Provide Infrastructure as Code and demo-ready assets

 **Architecture (high level)**